WKU Student Publications Policy Manual

 - Maintains a healthy working relationship with the adviser and all members of the professional staff.

-SPORTS EDITOR: The Sports Editor assigns and oversees sports stories for the print and digital editions, works to fill sports staff positions, supervises beat and general assignment reporters, attends staff meetings and editorial board meetings, works with the copy desk and design team and works during production.
-The Sports Editor is a member of the editorial board.
+SPORTS EDITOR: The Sports Editor assigns and oversees sports stories for all platforms, works to fill sports staff positions, supervises beat and general assignment reporters, attends staff meetings and editorial board meetings, works with the copy desk and design team and works during production.
+T

-OPINION EDITOR: The Opinion Editor organizes and leads discussion of the Herald editorial positions at editorial board meetings.
-The Opinion Editor also writes editorials by the early deadline if possible, consulting with editorial board members as needed during the process, receives and verifies letters to the editor, solicits columns from experts on issues, and supervises and works closely with all staff columnists and the editorial cartoonist.
-The Opinion Editor is a member of the editorial board.
+COMMENTARY EDITOR: The Commentary Editor organizes and leads discussion of the Herald editorial positions at editorial board meetings.
+The Commentary Editor also writes editorials, consulting with editorial board members as needed during the process, receives and verifies letters to the editor, solicits columns from experts on issues, and supervises and works closely with staff columnists and the editorial cartoonist.

-COPY DESK CHIEF: The Copy Desk Chief reports to the Editor-in-chief and is responsible for supervising the copy desk.
-The editor reads stories in second edit for accuracy, clarity, completeness, grammar and style; keeps reporters abreast of the status of their stories; manages the Style Book, attends staff meetings and works during production.
+COPY DESK CHIEF: The Copy Desk Chief reports to the Editor-in-Chief and is responsible for supervising the copy desk.
+The editor reads stories in second edit for accuracy, clarity, completeness, grammar and style; raises questions when appropriate; keeps reporters abreast of the status of their stories; manages the Style Book, attends staff meetings and works during print production.

 MANAGEMENT POSITIONS (not on Editorial Board)